MongoEngine/mongoengine/docs/guide/defining-documents.rst

 :attr:`name` (Optional)
     Allows you to specify a name for the index

+:attr:`collation` (Optional)
+    Allows to create case insensitive indexes (MongoDB v3.4+ only)

 .. note::

+    Additional options are forwarded as **kwargs to pymongo's create_index method.
     Inheritance adds extra fields indices see: :ref:`document-inheritance`.

 Global index default options